SteeltoeOSS/Documentation/docs/configuration/random-value-provider.md

 # RandomValue Provider

-Sometimes you might find the need to generate random values as part of your applications configuration values.
+Sometimes, you might need to generate random values as part of your application's configuration values.

-The Steeltoe RandomValue generator is a configuration provider which you can use to do just that.
-It can produce integers, longs, uuids or strings as shown in the following examples:
+The Steeltoe `RandomValue` generator is a configuration provider that you can use to do just that.
+It can produce integers, longs, uuids, or strings, as the following examples show:

 ```csharp
 var my_secret = config["random:value"];